 Washington DC Gun Lawyer

+Gun possession laws are some of the strictest in the country.
+Even for people who have permits to own and carry firearms in other states, often those permits are not legal once they cross into the District’s territory.
+Gun possession laws are complex and can be confusing even for gun owners who think they are carrying their firearms responsibly.
+This makes it easy for people to unwittingly break gun possession laws in Washington, DC.
 If you are facing a gun possession charge in the District of Columbia, a skilled Washington, DC gun lawyer can help guide you through the complexities of the legal system.
 Here is some basic information you should know as you begin your defense.

-The elements of the offense of possession of an unregistered firearm in Washington DC are: (1) the defendant knew that he or she possessed the object; (2) the defendant knew the object was a firearm; (3) the firearm was capable of operating as designed, and (4) the firearm was not registered to the defendant.
+The elements of the offense of possession of an unregistered firearm in Washington, DC are: (1) the defendant knew that he or she possessed the object; (2) the defendant knew the object was a firearm; (3) the firearm was capable of operating as designed, and (4) the firearm was not registered to the defendant.
 The control of the accused over the weapon in question must exist at the same time as the intent to exercise that power, and the duration of the defendant’s control of the firearm is irrelevant.
 The possession of the firearm can either be actual or constructive.
-To establish constructive possession in Washington DC, the state is required to prove that: (1) the defendant had knowledge of the presence of the firearm; and (2) the defendant intended to exercise control over the firearm.
+To establish constructive possession in Washington, DC, the state is required to prove that: (1) the defendant had knowledge of the presence of the firearm; and (2) the defendant intended to exercise control over the firearm.